Hi! I’m new on Mac and I want to learn how to delete files on my MacBook.

 To continue, press Confirm.

-Follow the same steps for iMyMac’s other modules: Clutter and Large & Other Files.
+Follow the same steps for iMyMac’s other modules: Mail Trash and Large & Other Files.
 You will also find iMyMac Cleaner’s other tools below them.

-This includes Duplicate Finder, Similar Image Finder, Mac Uninstaller, File Shredder, Extensions Manager, and Browser Cleanup.
+This includes Duplicate Finder, Similar Image Finder, Uninstaller, Eraser, Extensions, and Privacy.

 Use them too to remove other files on your Mac.